 Switch your lights to LED – in some instances this is just purchasing the right LED bulb – other times you might need to change over the transformer.
 Talk to us today if you would like a quote on this – LED lights throughout your home can save you quite a bit of money!

 Some actions require a larger investment, like installing solar power, however there is still a government rebate that can help with this.

-NOTE: On the first of January each year the amount reduces – we are not talking huge amounts but it does reduce each year.
+NOTE: On the first of January each year the amount reduces – more information can be located here.